Radoslav Látal

-Biography
+Playing career

 Látal played for the Czech Republic, for which he appeared in 47 matches and participated at the Euro 1996 and Euro 2000.
 On 11 June 2000, he was dismissed by referee Pierluigi Collina in the closing moments of the Czechs' Euro 2000 match against the Netherlands.
-Látal, who had already been substituted in that match, was punished for what were perceived to be inappropriate words, following Collina's decision to award the Dutch a last-minute penalty.
+Látal, who had already been substituted in that match, was punished for what were perceived to be inappropriate words, following Collina's decision to award the Dutch a last-minute penalty, which Frank de Boer converted for the only goal of the game.
 He also played for Czechoslovakia at the 1989 FIFA World Youth Championship in Saudi Arabia.

+Managerial career

 Látal became manager of SFC Opava in 2008 and went on to Sokolov in September 2010.
 In March 2012, he signed a contract at Baník Ostrava lasting until summer 2013, replacing Pavel Malura.

 On 10 January 2022, it was confirmed that Látal would take over from Michał Probierz at the Bruk-Bet Termalica Sports Stadium.
 Látal's first competitive game in charge of Bruk-Bet Termalica ended in a 2–1 home victory against Jagiellonia Białystok on 4 February 2022.
 On 16 June 2023, five days after losing the promotion play-offs final to Puszcza Niepołomice at home, it was announced Látal would leave the club at the end of the month.
 On 30 June 2023, Látal signed with Jablonec.